 Cancer is an indivisible disease.
 As noted in Ministry of Defence v AB EWCA Civ 1317 at ,

 “one either gets [cancer] or one does not.
 The condition is not worse because one has been exposed to a greater or smaller amount of the causative agent.”

 An indivisible disease is distinguishable from a divisible disease, the onset/severity of the latter being dose-related.
 Causation of divisible diseases is approached very differently, the test being whether the exposure by the defendant made a material contribution to the claimant’s injury (Bonnington Castings Ltd v Wardlaw AC 613).
-The Bonnington Castings approach is not applicable to cases involving indivisible diseases and is considered no further in this article.
+The Bonnington Castings approach is widely accepted as inapplicable to cases involving indivisible diseases (although the authorities have not always spoken with one voice on this point – see Williams v Bermuda AC 888) and is considered no further in this article.